LuxioPy/ElliGraph/README.md

 - NumPy

 # About Me

-Hi!
+Hi :wave: !
 My name is Zion Ceus, and I'm currently a high school sophomore about to become a junior.
 I have a deep passion for computer science and software engineering.
 I love exploring the endless possibilities that coding offers and applying those concepts to various subjects, including math, physics, and more.

 Ever since I started coding, I've been fascinated by how programming can be used to solve complex problems and bring ideas to life.
 It's incredibly rewarding to see the intersection of creativity and logic in action.
 I have a new found goal of creating projects like these to grow my knowledge of programming and software engineering, every year, no matter what it takes.